If you’re thinking that a rainy start to the weekend might mean staying at home all day – you’re mistaken.

 Caribbean Carnival of Manchester — Alexandra Park

 For over 40 years, the Manchester Caribbean Carnival has brought Caribbean culture to the forefront of our diverse city.
-As the largest celebration of Caribbean music and carnival arts, this weekend promise a vibrant celebration of Caribbean music, dance, costume and theatre.
+As the largest celebration of Caribbean music and carnival arts, this weekend promises a vibrant celebration of Caribbean music, dance, costume and theatre.
 With multiple stages and a whole variety of acts scheduled to perform, there is something for everyone and the Manchester Caribbean Carnival.

 Caribbean Carnival of Manchester, Alexandra Park / http://themanchestercarnival.com/ Saturday 12 – Sunday 13 August/ Free admission